iocave/customize-ui/README.md

 ### `customizeUI.activityBar`

 When set to `bottom`, activity bar will be positioned below the sidebar.
-Requires `workbench.useExperimentalGridLayout` set to `true`.

 ### `customizeUI.titleBar`

 macOS only.
 When set to `inline`, titlebar is hidden and window controls become part of sidebar.
-Requires `workbench.useExperimentalGridLayout` set to `true` and `window.titleBarStyle` set to native.

 ### `customizeUI.fontSizeMap`